 I was at the home of John Higgins, who had been my father’s first Editor long ago on the Western Star in Roma in country Queensland.
-I was having a great time when I was hauled out of a tree in the backyard because the Big Baxter was on the radio.
+I was having a great time when I was hauled out of a tree in the backyard because Jack was on the radio.

-Your 10-year-old Girl Reporter was nonplussed that the Big Baxter was on the radio at all, let alone that he was speaking all the way from Hong Kong.
+Your 10-year-old Girl Reporter was nonplussed that Dad was on the radio at all, let alone that he was speaking all the way from Hong Kong.
 So you’ll forgive me if that was the most memorable thing about the occasion.
-Suddenly the urgent instruction to be quiet when Dad was on the phone made a bit more sense.
+Suddenly the urgent instruction to be quiet when he was on the phone made a bit more sense.

-Francis James was a controversial figure and many people – the Big Baxter included, who knew him better than most – have tried to piece together the truth behind the magnificent show he constructed.
+Francis James was a controversial figure and many people – Dad included, who knew him better than most – have tried to piece together the truth behind the magnificent show he constructed.

 In a nutshell, his story goes like this:

 In 1969 James claimed to have visited a nuclear test site in China’s remote Sinkiang province where he interviewed three leading nuclear scientists.
 His story was met with scepticism from many sides and, possibly in an effort to clear his name, James returned to China later that year and disappeared without trace.

 For three years it was presumed that he was in a Chinese prison – a fact only confirmed by a brief announcement from China’s official newsagency Xinhua shortly before he was handed over at the border with Hong Kong.

 His reappearance did not quell the sceptics and to this day James’ name is mired in controversy.

 It was a few years later that I met him.
 He was in Hong Kong on his way to Moscow.
 Just stop and think for a moment, how thrilling it was for your Girl Reporter, raised on a steady diet of Cold War espionage, to have Francis James – the closest thing I thought I knew to a real-life spy – in the spare room, and heading to Moscow of all places.